Reviews You Can Rely On

 Durability and Maintenance

 This filter seems to be well-constructed and quite durable.
 The plastic overlay offers resistance to punctures and holes.
 When pulling at the seams, the welded plastic stayed intact and did not tear apart easily.
 The filter itself is a little fragile and requires care.
-The hollow fiber design can easily stow in its reservoir bags for a little extra cushion.
+The hollow fiber design can easily be stowed in its reservoir bags for a little extra cushion.
 Also, care should be taken to ensure that it is not frozen, which will damage the fine fibers inside.

 In terms of maintenance, the filter is pretty easy to maintain.
 It has a lifespan of 1500 liters, and cleaning is super simple.
-If you notice that the flow begins to slow, flip it the other way, fill up the "clean" bag and allow 4L to flush it out.
+If you notice that the flow begins to slow, flip it the other way, fill up the “clean” bag, and allow 4L to flush it out.
 When finished, flip it back over.

 The filter also has a natural way of telling you that it's no good anymore.
 When the backflush doesn't work, it means that the natural fibers inside are clogged with captured material, and it's time to buy a new filter.
 Overall, maintenance is way easier than taking the whole thing apart and scrubbing it clean.
 That said, if you're adventuring in a place with lots of sediment like the Colorado River, or anywhere in the desert for that matter, be sure to let the sediment settle out before filtering; if you don't, this will clog the filter, leaving you in a predicament that could be dangerous.